etn-ccis/blui-icons/design/README.md

     git checkout -b feature/icon
     ```
 - Make your changes in the design folder of your local copy of the repository
+    - Don't forget to update the `META.json` file with an entry for your new icons - follow the format used for the existing icons.
 - Commit and push your changes.
 You must include a descriptive commit message.
 It should include any relevant information about the specific changes/additions you have made.
     ```
     git add -A
     git commit -m "Your commit message here"